OpenModelica/OpenModelica/README-BUILD-RELEASE-NSIS.txt

-The following step-by-step guides explain how to build the OpenModelica setup file on Windows using the Nullsoft Scriptable Insall System(NSIS)
+The following step-by-step guides explain how to build the OpenModelica setup file on Windows using the NullSoft Scriptable Install System(NSIS)

 NOTE: for checkout of any of the SVN directories you will need this user/pass:
       user: anonymous